What is heterotaxy syndrome (isomerism)?

 There are different forms of heterotaxy syndrome.
 All usually involve heart defects of varying types and severity.
 In addition, organs such as the stomach, intestines, liver and lungs may be in abnormal places in the chest and abdomen.

-• In some cases of heterotaxy syndrome, the spleen may not work correctly or may be missing entirely.
+- In some cases of heterotaxy syndrome, the spleen may not work correctly or may be missing entirely.
 This can cause many problems, because the spleen helps the body fight infections.
 When the spleen is missing or doesn’t work correctly, patients have a more difficult time recovering from surgeries or infections (patients with heterotaxy may require multiple surgeries).
 In some cases, there may be a functioning spleen, but it may be divided into several smaller spleens (polysplenia).
+Most individuals will need to take antibiotics every day because the spleen is either missing or doesn’t work properly.

 Here are general descriptions of two types of heterotaxy syndrome.
 The morphology (structure) of the heart varies from child to child.
 The Cardiac Center team will explain your child’s heart structure to you in detail.
 Types of heterotaxy syndrome include:

-• Right atrial isomerism: Children with this condition have multiple heart defects.
-They may have septal defects (holes between the tissue dividing the two sides of the heart) and problems with heart valves, particularly the pulmonary valve.
-They may also have abnormalities of the blood returning from the lungs to the heart (anomalous pulmonary venous connection).
+- Right isomerism (also called asplenia syndrome): Children with this condition have multiple heart defects.
+They may have septal defects (holes between the tissue dividing the two sides of the heart) and problems with heart valves, particularly the pulmonary valve which may be narrowed or sealed off.
+They often have only one pumping chamber (the right ventricle) with a single valve connecting the upper and lower chambers (atrioventricular canal).
+They may also have abnormalities of the blood returning from the lungs to the heart (anomalous pulmonary venous connection) and abnormalities of the blood returning from the veins in the body to the heart.
 The spleen may be absent (asplenia), and the liver and other organs may be on the wrong side of the body.

-• Left atrial isomerism: Children with this condition may have septal defects (holes between the tissue dividing the two sides of the heart) as well as problems with heart valves and the heart’s electrical system.
+- Left isomerism (also called polysplenia syndrome): Children with this condition may have septal defects (holes between the tissue dividing the two sides of the heart) as well as problems with heart valves and the heart’s electrical system.
+The heart problems can be similar to those with right isomerism.
+They often have abnormalities of the blood returning from the veins in the body to the heart.
 Some children with this problem have complete heart block, which is when the upper-chamber electrical system does not communicate with the lower-chamber electrical system.
 Most children require pacemakers for this problem.
 The spleen may be absent, or there may be several small spleens (polysplenia), instead of one spleen.

 Signs and symptoms of heterotaxy syndrome